 Current Account Transactions

-According to Section 2(j) of FEMA 1999 all such transactions that are not capital account transactions are current account transactions.
+According to Section 2(j) of FEMA 1999, all transactions that are not capital account transactions are classified as current account transactions.

 The following is a list of capital and current accounts transactions that are eligible under LRS: